-Planning to buy a cast iron pan, or just bought one?
+Looking to buy a cast iron pan?
+Or have you already got one?
 Then naturally you'll want to know how to season it.
 What exactly does this mean, and how does it relate to the patina layer coating a pan?
 This article explains everything.

 Why season in the oven?